How to create compelling key messages

-Social psychology professor and author of the best-selling book Influence, Robert Cialdini, says recent thinking is that we should think of language as mainly a mechanism of influence, no longer just as a means of delivering communication.
+Social psychology professor and author of the best-selling book Influence, Robert Cialdini, says recent thinking is that we should consider language as mainly a mechanism of influence, no longer as just a means of delivering communication.
 This underlines the fact that key messages need to be carefully crafted because they are so important.
 They shape what you want people to think and do.

 - Start by revisiting the organizational mission, strategies, goals and objectives so you develop key messages to align with their broad direction.

 - Identify brand vocabulary, considering words and phrases you want associated with your brand and their SEO implications.